PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 |br|

-Computing and storage resources, and worker node
+Computing and storage resources
 ------------------------------------------------
-computing resource providers offer the computing resources with processing capabilities, such as the grid, HPC centers, and commercial cloud services.
+Computing resource providers offer the computing resources with processing capabilities, such as the grid, HPC centers, and commercial cloud services.
 A worker node is the minimum unit in each computing resource, which is a (virtual) host, a host cluster, or a slot on a host,